roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### Second-Order Thinking
 It's a process of not only considering the immediate consequences of your actions, but the subsequent effects of those actions as well.
-This puts you ahead of most of people and possibly save a disaster.
+This puts you ahead of most people and possibly saves a disaster.

-*Example*: If suddently Electronic self-driving vehicles take over, there will be like a 50% reduction in gas oil consumption (first order thinking).
-Now, if you take a step further and think about the second order consequences of it, you can say that it might affect tobacco industry a lot as well, as half of US tobacco sales happens at gas stations, and there are meaningful indications that removing distribution removes consumption.
+*Example*: If suddenly Electronic self-driving vehicles take over, there will be like a 50% reduction in gas oil consumption (first order thinking).
+Now, if you take a step further and think about the second order consequences of it, you can say that it might affect the tobacco industry a lot as well, as half of US tobacco sales happen at gas stations, and there are meaningful indications that removing distribution removes consumption.

 <br/>